Abdallah-Abu-Hussein/uop-student-help/docs/DatabaseAdminisration.md

 ```sql
 create view emp_v1 as (select ename, sal,hiredate from emp);
 ```
-to show the view we write :
+to show the view :
 ```sql
 select * from emp_v1;
 ```